the-code-genin/cradle/README.md

 You should get familiar with [the Slim microframework](http://www.slimframework.com/) first before trying out cradle as most Cradle components are built on it's components.

-Cradle can be used as a framework for regular web apps, APIs and more.
-It is component agnostic and only defines a router and application structure.
-The rest is left to you to figure out.

-If you appreciate the project, remember to leave a star, thank you.

 This version comes bundled with a cron job scheduler, uses eloquent for database abstraction, features a database migration system, a session manager, and is overall more robust compared with the base micro framework.
 It leverages open source components.

+If you appreciate the project, remember to leave a star, thank you.

 Developed and maintained by [Mohammed I. Adekunle](https://github.com/Iyiola-am).